 Focus on connection

 Traditions are an important part of the holidays, they help to create both memories and connections with loved ones.
-But although this year has caused many things to change, there are likely some traditions that families can still observe together in some way or another.
-Whether it’s singing the same songs as you decorate, playing the same games, or cooking your favorite recipes – preserving some holiday traditions will bring comfort to children during a year that has brought much uncertainty.
+But although the pandemic has caused many things to change, there are likely some traditions that families can still observe together in some way or another.
+Whether it’s singing the same songs as you decorate, playing the same games, or cooking your favorite recipes – preserving some holiday traditions will bring comfort to children during a time that has brought much uncertainty.

 If your favorite traditions are being upended, however, get creative.
 Perhaps you can utilize technology to create a second best alternative.
 For example, if your children love grandma’s sugar cookies, perhaps you could gather all of the ingredients and make the cookies together through Facetime or Zoom!
 Or maybe you’ll have more time to create new traditions, like making old family recipes or visiting parts of your area that you normally aren’t able to.
 Better yet, invite your children’s ideas, recipes, activities, or games – they will feel wonderful contributing to the season’s traditions!

-Even though this holiday season may not be ideal, it does not mean it has to be bad.
+Even though this holiday season may need to be different than years prior, it does not mean all is lost.
 Perhaps the removal of the hustle and bustle is the silver lining, affording for the real joy and true happiness of the season – time and connection with your children and loved ones.

 “Of all the gifts you can give your child, this is the most important because it is the foundation of all happiness and goodness and the shield against self-caused unhappiness.”*